theevocater/coffee_recipes/v60/Ritual_El_Angel.md

-## 08/17/13 15:01 ##
+## 08/18/13 14:08 ##

-Beans: 36.0g @ 12clicks on Home Baratza Encore
+Beans: 36.4g @ 12clicks on Home Baratza Encore

-Water: 507.2g @ 205°F
+Water: 502.1g @ 205°F

 ### Timeline ###

-Pour 56g of water, wait 47.63  seconds
+Pour 67.6g of water, wait 47.30  seconds
 Pour rest, topping off as needed

 Key is creating a whirlpool motion, spiraling as you pour as little as possible water to maintain water level

-Total: 3:56.24
+Total: 3:48.67

 ### Notes ###

-Holy crap this coffee is sweet!
-Caramel and vanilla galore.
-Tastes like a dark chocolate caramel ghirardelli square.

-Definitely thought I had screwed it up because of how long it took to pour out, but now I need to try a finer grind at the office.

-The bloom on this coffee makes me really question the coffee that Reveal brings the office.
-I wonder if that is why the flavors have become so muted rather than bitter.
+Made it the same way, tastes exactly the same.
+The super bomb of sweet caramel is a bit muted but its still lovely.